andy6/design-patterns/README.md

    1. Composite pattern
       * It defines class hierarchies that contain primitive and complex objects.
       * There is a simple example of directory structure.

+   1. Decorator pattern (Wrapper pattern)
+      * It allows attaching a flexible additional responsibilities to an object dynamically.

    1. Proxy pattern
       * It allows creating objects only if it is required.
       * There is a simple example of loading and rendering image.